 Support rating: 5/5

-Often a weakness with the exchanges, Betdaq offer regular incentives that range from 0% commission on particular markets, to win bonuses and free bets when using certain betting channels.
+Often a weakness with the exchanges, Betdaq offer regular incentives that range from 0% commission on exchange bet for new customers, to win bonuses and free bets when using certain betting channels.
 Relative to their rivals, the bonuses on offer are a strength.

 They also offer a reward scheme where loyalty points can be traded for goods or services.